mklarqvist/tomahawk/docs/aggregation.md

 | **R3-4** | 14   | 16   |

 Aggregation by count

 |      | C1-2 | C3-4 |
 |------|------|------|
 | **R1-2** | 4    | 4    |
 | **R3-4** | 4    | 4    |

-\* Assuming a 1920 x 1080 pixel resolution and 20" monitor as reference